Competence reviews

 Most reviews are focussed on particular areas of concern, but the terms of reference may be wider if we suspect a more general competence problem.

-The CRC will be comprised of a lay-person and two professional peers of the practitioner.
+The form of a review is at the Council's discretion but will comprise of at least one practitioner.
 Where a practitioner raises a legitimate concern about the membership, for example a conflict of interest, about the participation of a committee member, another member will be substituted.
 Competence review committee members must sign a confidentiality agreement.

 Interim orders